 What type of car seat are you currently looking for?

-As you can see, there are a lot of options to wade through when it comes to car seat types.
-Hopefully this guide to different types of car seats can help narrow down your search a bit.
+As you can see, there are many options to wade through when it comes to car seat types.
+Hopefully, this guide to different car seat types can help narrow your search a bit.
 You’ll know whether to focus on infant, convertible/all-in-one, combination, or booster seats!

-If you’re looking for more guidance on how to choose a type of car seat, we highly recommend booking an in depth car seat consultation or a Car Seat Buying Kit.
+If you’re looking for more guidance on choosing a type of car seat, we highly recommend booking an in-depth car seat consultation or a Car Seat Buying Kit.
 We’ll help you narrow down your search and provide specific car seat recommendations to suit your needs.

-To learn more on your seat being installed correctly, check our courses, The Infant Course, The Convertible Car Seat Course, or Wheels Up: Airplane Travel Course.
+To learn more about your seat being installed correctly, check our courses, The Infant Course, The Convertible Car Seat Course, or Wheels Up: Airplane Travel Course.

 Affiliate links are included above.
 Safe in the Seat earns a small commission when you purchase through these links with no cost to you.
 We so appreciate your support.